lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     :caption: *to be copied in SystemCreation/input.lammps*

     # run
-    run 10
+    run 0

-    set type 3 charge 1.0
-    set type 4 charge -1.0

     write_data system.data
     write_dump all atom dump.lammpstrj

 ..  container:: justify

-    With 'run 10', the simulation will run for 10 steps only.
+    - With *run 0*, the simulation will run for 0 step, enough for creating the system and saving the final state.

-    The value of the timestep (1 fs by default) does not matter yet because the atoms wont be moving: there are not fix integrating the equation of motion such as fix nve.

-    We also need to specify the charge of the newly added ions, which is done using the 'set' commands.
-The write 'data_file' finally creates a file named 'system.data' containing all the information required to restart the simulation from the final configuration generated by this input file.
-The 'write_dump' command print the final positions of the atoms, and can be used with VMD or ovito.
+    - The *write_data* finally creates a file named *system.data*
+      containing all the information required to restart the simulation from the final configuration generated by this input file.

+    - The *write_dump* command print the final positions of the atoms, and can be used with VMD or ovito to visualize the system.

     This input script is ready to be ran with LAMMPS.
 When the run is over, open the log file and make sure that atoms have